Xilinx/finn/transformer_examples/tinydeit/README.md

 tiny subset.
 Its recorded accuracy is poor and must not be treated as a model quality result.

-The exact metrics, resource counts, and SHA-256 hashes of the prepared models, DCPs, timing reports, and RTL results are retained in `results/vck190_signoff.json`.
+The exact timing metrics, resource counts, and SHA-256 hashes of the prepared models, DCPs, timing reports, and rejected single-frame RTL artifacts are retained in `results/vck190_signoff.json`.
 The folding configurations are committed, while the generated models, Vivado projects, and DCPs are not committed because they are large build artifacts and may carry separate model or tool licensing terms.